 3. Your AC Isn’t Draining Properly

 Hueytown is no stranger to humidity, but did you know that even your AC isn’t a fan of humid air?
 On muggy days, your air conditioner’s drainage pipe can become clogged, which leads to the unwanted growth of mold, fungus and mildew.
+This can also lead to strange smells in your AC.
 Dirt and dust also commonly clog the drainage pipe.

 Your AC can shut down or stop working properly if the drainage pipe is clogged.
 The best way to avoid these clogs is to schedule an AC tune-up at least once a year.
 Tune-ups are preventative maintenance that helps your AC system work well for a long time.
 Professionals recommend scheduling a tune-up for your HVAC system in the fall and in the spring.